patricklam/plam.new-webpage/content/post/20251101-october-photos.md

-The Old Bailey (Wellington); Karori Park on a grey day; slow for kererū; the once and future Wellington Central Library/Te Matapihi ki te ao nui; Alexander Turnbull Library; Wellington Cathedral of St Paul; Tigger at Harbourside Market; the late Sylvester; "Tree" playing a saxophone; Canadian and other flags; sweeping at Wellington Judo Academy; "Albatross" fountain; small plane over the Remarkables; Hilton Queenstown; Taranaki maunga; Air NZ aircraft at dusk.
+The Old Bailey (Wellington); Karori Park on a grey day; slow for kererū; the once and future Wellington Central Library/Te Matapihi ki te ao nui; Alexander Turnbull Library; Wellington Cathedral of St Paul; Tigger at Harbourside Market; the late Sylvester; "Tree" playing a saxophone; Canadian and other flags; sweeping at Wellington Judo Academy; "Albatross" fountain; small plane at the Remarkables; Hilton Queenstown; Taranaki maunga; Air NZ aircraft at dusk.
-Kākāpō
 </figcaption>
 </figure>